McNeil-GDC/Veloce-Racing/README.md

-# Corsa Racing
+# Veloce Racing
-This is the central repository for Corsa Racing.
+This is the central repository for Veloce Racing.